-HWP is pleased to welcome Professor Mark Crosby from Monash Business School as our first guest in our Thought Leader Series for 2021.
+HWP hosted Professor Mark Crosby from Monash Business School as our first guest in our Thought Leader Series for 2021.

-Mark will be discussing ‘The economics of China from an Australian perspective.’
+Mark discussed ‘The economics of China from an Australian perspective.’

-The Webinar will be held on Thursday the 11th February at 4.00pm.
+The Webinar was held on Thursday the 11th February.

 Professor Mark Crosby, Monash Business School.